scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 title: "sbt Plugins Community Repository"
 ---

-The 7th of April 2023, many Scala builds stopped working because an outage affected the sbt community repository.
+On the 7th of April 2023, many Scala builds stopped working because an outage affected the sbt community repository.
-In this blog post, we explain what the sbt community repository is and what it stores, we report on the incident that happened, and we outline what we can do to avoid such problems in the future.
+In this blog post, we explain what the sbt community repository is and what it stores, report on the incident, and outline what we can do to avoid such problems in the future.

 ## The Incident

-The 7th of April 2023, many projects of the Scala ecosystem could not anymore resolve sbt plugins from the community repository `repo.scala-sbt.org` (examples [here](https://github.com/sbt/sbt-dynver/issues/239#issuecomment-1499791434), [here](https://github.com/playframework/playframework/issues/11675#issuecomment-1499869916),
+On the 7th of April 2023, many projects of the Scala ecosystem could not anymore resolve sbt plugins from the community repository `repo.scala-sbt.org` (examples [here](https://github.com/sbt/sbt-dynver/issues/239#issuecomment-1499791434), [here](https://github.com/playframework/playframework/issues/11675#issuecomment-1499869916),